You are here: PureEnergySystems.com

 engineering firm measured 97% hydrogen output (from H2O input), and much more

-than 2800 liters per minute output from 414 watts input, making this perhaps the
+than 2800 liters per minute output from 414 watts input [and Al-H], making this

 Pure Energy Systems News